 A regular student is one who has been officially admitted to the University.
-A minimum of 12 semester hours of credit is required for a full-time undergraduate program.
+A minimum of 12 semester hours of credit is required for a full-time undergraduate program (9 units for a School of Professional Studies student = 34 time).
 Students carrying less than 12 units per semester are classified as part-time students.